Debt relief can help you start fresh — if you avoid upfront fees and guarantees.

 Student loans quickly add up, and often, it’s tempting to look for a quick fix to high monthly payments.
 While there are programs out there that can help alleviate some of the pain, you can’t trust everything you find — scammers are out there trying to prey on you when you’re down.

 The most common scams that predators run claim to be able to lower or eliminate your debt.
 Often, you’ll be asked to pay a fee of hundreds or thousands of dollars to consolidate your debt or apply for a new program before your application is processed.
-Watch out for any offers to get you in on a new program, customer service reps that want you to give out your login information and claims to be representatives from the Department of Education.
+Watch out for any offers to get you in on a new program, customer service reps that want you to give out your login information and anyone who claims to be a representative from the Department of Education.
 All of these are methods to talk you out of your money.

 How likely is this scenario?
 Not very, but it is a possibility.
 Better debt settlement companies can connect you with legal services to avoid such problems, but not all do.